Muazzia/Muazzia/README.md

 ## Hi there 👋

-As a Full Stack Developer with a Bachelor of Science in Computer Science from the University of Central Punjab, I bring a unique blend of academic rigor and hands-on technical experience.
+As a Full Stack Developer with a Bachelor of Science in Computer Science from the The Superior University, I bring a unique blend of academic rigor and hands-on technical experience.
 My skill set encompasses:

 <p>
   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black" alt="JavaScript" />